Molly and Her Week of Wonders: Background and recording

-In 2024, Molly Santana released her debut album and the Masonic Musik extended play (EP), the latter of which marked her first release through Victor Victor Worldwide.
+In 2024, Santana released her debut studio album and the Masonic Musik extended play (EP), the latter of which marked her first release through Victor Victor Worldwide and Capitol Records.
 In December, Santana released a collection of outtakes from her debut album, Self-Titled Files; in an accompying Instagram post, she announced that a new album was coming soon.
 With the exception of "BRB", which was first teased as a snippet in late 2024, all of the songs on Molly and Her Week of Wonders were recorded between January and February 2025 at a makeshift Airbnb recording studio in Wyoming, where Santana stayed with her team of producers.
 Santana said she wrote songs in her phone's Notes app whilst listening to a loop for one or two hours, before working with her engineer to layer and "mess with my voice [...] as an instrument".
 Following the Wyoming sessions, Santana returned to Los Angeles for some additional recording sessions, and to work on the album's cover and an accompying short film.

 Although the album was initially not supposed to have any, Che, Hardrock and Showjoe make guest appearances on Molly and Her Week of Wonders.
 Santana aimed to complete songs the first time around, though some would go through as many as six or twelve revisions in the leadup to the album's release.
 An early version of the album from around May 8, 2025, featured a song with Don Toliver, whom Santana opened for on tour in 2024, which was cut at the last minute.
 A song called "Backstabber" was also anticipated to appear on the album, but did not due to sample clearance issues with a Kesha song.